SeverTopan/AdjSim/README.md

 ### Install Using Anaconda

 Invoke conda.
 This only works with an anaconda environment.
+Currently only available for Windows.

     conda install -c st7anaconda adjsim